 Common Rail Direct Injection (CRDi):

-Besides, in Common Rail Direct Injection, the combustion occurs directly into the main combustion chamber located in a cavity above the piston crown.
-Today, manufacturers use CRDi technology to overcome some of the deficiencies of conventional diesel engines, which were sluggish, noisy, and poor in performance when implemented, especially in passenger vehicles.
+Moreover, in Common Rail Direct Injection, the combustion occurs directly in the main combustion chamber.
+The piston crown locates the chamber in a cavity above its head.
+Today, manufacturers use CRDi technology to overcome some of the deficiencies of conventional diesel engines.
+Moreover, they were sluggish, noisy, and poor in performance when implemented.
+This was true, especially in passenger vehicles.

-The CRDi technology works in tandem with the engine ECU, which gets inputs from various sensors.
+Furthermore, the CRDi technology works, in tandem, with the engine ECU.
+The ECU gets inputs from various sensors.
 It then calculates the precise quantity of fuel and timing of injection.
-The fuel system features components that are more intelligent in nature and controls them electrically / electronically.
-Additionally, the conventional injectors are replaced with more advanced, electrically operated solenoid injectors.
-They are opened by an ECU signal, depending upon the variables such as engine speed, load, engine temperature, etc.
+As a result, this fuel system features more “intelligent” components in nature.
+Besides, it controls them electrically/electronically.
+In addition, the more advanced and electrically operated solenoid injectors replace conventional injectors.
+And an ECU signal opens them.
+It depends on engine speed, load, engine temperature, etc.

-Furthermore, a Common Rail system uses a fuel-rail or, in simple words, a ‘fuel distribution pipe’ that is common for all cylinders.
-It maintains optimum residual fuel pressure and also acts as a shared fuel reservoir for all the injectors.
-In the CRDi system, the fuel-rail constantly stores and supplies the fuel to the solenoid valve injectors at the required pressure.
-This is quite opposite to the fuel injection pump supplying diesel thru’ independent fuel lines to injectors in case of earlier generation (DI) design.
+Furthermore, a Common Rail system uses a fuel rail.
+Or in simple words, it is a ‘fuel distribution pipe’ that is common for all cylinders.
+And it maintains optimum residual fuel pressure.
+Besides, it also acts as a shared fuel reservoir for all the injectors.

 Components of Common Rail Direct Injection System –